 I know personally people living with such trauma.
 The pastor whose wife daily cringes in fear, and whose children ran away from home as teenagers to escape the domination and control.
-The missionary wife subjected to dehumanizing porn-incited sexual violence.
+The wife trying to be “good” who is subjected to dehumanizing porn-incited sexual violence.
 The wife punished for going six dollars over her weekly food budget for a family of seven.

 Friends, this is wrong!
 To borrow James’ comment from another context, “These things ought not to be!”
 (See James 3:10)

 Enough of the dirty and twisted distortions.
 What’s God’s idea of submission in Christian marriage?